 The shadowing program is available for which grade levels?

 Only eighth graders are allowed to participate in our fall shadowing program.
-Shadow visits for the school year 2012-2013 begin September 10, 2012 and end November 9, 2012.
-Registration to shadow is online beginning August 17, 2012 at 8:00 a.m.
+Registration to shadow online is now open for the 2014-2015 school year.
 Seventh grade spring or fall visits are not part of our program.
 If you currently attend high school and are considering transfer, please contact Sister Carol Gerondale, Director of Admissions, at 314-394-4321 or email email@example.com.